 The newly-established opposition alliance has been formed around the PPR-Parnas party of Nemtsov who was gunned down near the Kremlin in March in the most shocking assassination of Putin’s 15-year rule.

 Critics accuse the Russian strongman of spearheading the steady suppression of independent media and opposition parties since coming to power in 2000.

-Incensed by what they saw as mass violations during the last parliamentary polls, tens of thousands of Russians took to the streets in 2011-2012.
+Incensed by what they saw as mass violations during the last parliamentary polls, tens of thousands of liberal-minded Russians took to the streets in 2011-2012.